|

 - Shortages of food, medicines and other essential goods

-Preparing for Y2K is Easy
+Preparing for Emergencies is Easy

 - Plan for heat and light (many inexpensive options)